mohamdmahdi/KnabProject/README.md

 This is a project to make both API testing and End-End testing for Trello.com API and board, it includes test plan and reporting dashboard

 # Used technologies
-*Dot Net Framework
+* Dot Net Framework
-*Specflow
+* Specflow
-*Restsharp
+* Restsharp
-*Extent Reporting
+* Extent Reporting

 # Important Remarks
 This example is with working with following structure:
-*Page Object Model,
+* Page Object Model,
-*Multitear archiature
+* Multitear archiature

 # Needed NuGet Packages
-*NUnit
+* NUnit
-*NUnit3TestAdapter
+* NUnit3TestAdapter
-*RestSharp
+* RestSharp
-*RestSharp.Newtonsoft.Json
+* RestSharp.Newtonsoft.Json
-*ExtentReports by anshooarora
+* ExtentReports by anshooarora
-*Gherkin
+* Gherkin
-*Selenium.Chrome.WebDriver
+*S elenium.Chrome.WebDriver
-*Selenium.WebDriver
+* Selenium.WebDriver
-*Selenium.Support
+* Selenium.Support
-*SpecFlow
+* SpecFlow
-*SpecFlow.NUnit
+* SpecFlow.NUnit
-*SpecFlow.Tools.MsBuild.Generation
+* SpecFlow.Tools.MsBuild.Generation

 # What for what